SukhdevThukral/quantum-algorithms-simulation/README.md

-# Quantum Algorithms Simulation Project (STILL IN DEVELOPMENT PHASE)
+# Quantum Algorithms Simulation Project

-This project simulates Grover's and Shor's quantum algorithms using Qiskit.
+⚠️ BEWARE!!!
+THIS IS STILL IN DEVELOPMENT PHASE AND IT MIGHT NOT GIVE DESIRED OUTPUTS YET - This project simulates Grover's and Shor's quantum algorithms using Qiskit.

 ## Files